-cd ~/genomics\tutorial/reference\sequence
+cd ~/genomics tutorial/reference sequence

 It means, type the highlighted text into your terminal.
 Please type the text, using all the tricks (e.g. tab completion) that you have learnt in the Unix tutorial.
-Copying and pasting will sometimes not work with certain characters and can cause errors.
-Also, please keep an eye for underscores!
+Copying and pasting will often not work with certain characters resulting in errors, and it is a better way to learn and get used to the commands you are using.
+Also, please keep an eye out for underscores!